cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-composition.md

 - id: workflow-cps-checkpoint
 # non-cap plugins
 ```
-6. Finally, return to the top level of your `ops-controller` repository and click on the `items.yaml` file.
+6. Return to the top level of your `ops-controller` repository and click on the `items.yaml` file.
 The name of this file must match the file name listed under `items` in the `bundle.yaml` file.
 Its contents will match the following (except for the `REPLACE_GITHUB_ORG` placeholders).
 Also note the `removeStrategy` configuration at the top, this specifies the strategy to handle existing configuration when a new configuration is applied, and is required for all `items` files (`NONE` is currently the only strategy available for `items`):

 ```yml
 removeStrategy: